canonical/snapcraft/TESTING.md

 The unit tests is a suite of low-level white box tests.
 They excercise units of code to verify that the different parts work as expected in a fully isolated way.
 Ideally, these tests should call only public functions, objects and methods, leaving the internals of snapcraft as implementation details that can change without having to modifying any tests.
 To isolate the units from their environment and dependencies we can replace those with test doubles.
 In order to set up test doubles, we prefer dependency injection through arguments than excessive mocking.
 These tests can verify the results checking the output printed to the command line, checking the files created during the excecution, inspecting the calls made to the test doubles and verifying that the expected exceptions were thrown.

-These tests are in the `snapcraft/tests` directory.
+These tests are in the `snapcraft/tests/unit` directory.

 ### Integration tests

 The integration tests are a group of suites that excercise snapcraft as a black box.
 They are only allowed to set up the environment where snapcraft runs and create files; but for the execution phase of the test they can only run the snapcraft command or one of its subcommands.
 To verify the results they can check the output printed to the command line, the return value of the snapcraft command, and any files created during the execution.

-This suite was split in four: plugins, store, snapd and other integration tests.
-This split is artificial, we made it just because the full suite takes more time than what Travis allows for a single job.

-These tests are in the `integration_tests` directory, with the `snapcraft.yamls` and other source files for the tests snaps in `integration_tests/snaps`.
+These tests are in the `snapcraft/tests/integration` directory, with the `snapcraft.yamls` and other source files for the tests snaps in `snapcraft/tests/integration/snaps`.

 ### Slow tests

 Some tests take too long.
 This affects the pull requests because we have to wait for a long time, and they will make Travis CI timeout because we have only 50 minutes per suite in there.
 The solution is to tag these tests as slow, and don't run them in all pull requests.
 These tests will only be run in autopkgtests.

 To mark a test case as slow, set the class attribute `slow_test = True`.

+To run all the tests, including the slow ones, set the environment variable `SNAPCRAFT_SLOW_TESTS=1`.

 ### Snaps tests